 6. Tip 6

 Include academic information from the last 2-3 years.
-If you are in your first or second year, you can include high school and related experiences.
+If you are in your first year, you can include high school and related experiences.
 As you progress in your degree it is expected that you are gathering more recent experiences; therefore, high school experiences should be removed from your resume at this point.

 7. Tip 7

 Only include the submission date on the cover letter, not on the resume or references.

 Use standard business salutations (e.g. Ms., Mr., Dr.) if you are sure about their gender and then the person’s last name in the cover letter.
 If you do not know their gender and know their full name, you can simply use their full name.
 If you do not know their names, "Dear Hiring Manager(s):" would be appropriate.
 When ending the letter, use “Sincerely” above your name.

 For all documents, check your grammar and syntax.
 Avoid flowery language or words that are not usually used in this context; ask us for advice if you are unsure.
 Do not write run-on sentences and always check spelling as well as small details.

 10. Tip 10